E2100/thesis/Readme.md

 can outperform both standard recommenders and simple aggregation methods.
 We also discuss the implications and limitations of our results.

-The paper can be found in the "thesis/dist" folder, and the corresponding implementation in the "code" folder.

 ---

+**Colophon**

 This is a Master Thesis in the field of Artificial Intelligence, as part of my degree in Computer Science at the Norwegian University of Science and Technology (NTNU).

+---

+**Files in this repository**

+The thesis can be found in the "thesis/dist" folder.
+The corresponding implementation in the "code" folder.
+A short version of the thesis is available as a paper in the "paper/dist" folder.